ShotaMiyazaki94/microlux/README.md

 pip install -e .
 ```
 ## Documentation
-The documentation is available at <a href='https://coastego.github.io/microlux/'>here</a>.
-See this for more details.
+The documentation is available at <a href='https://coastego.github.io/microlux/'>https://coastego.github.io/microlux/</a> (Sphinx, auto-built on `master`).

 ## Scripts